 Pool and Spa Combo

 Some pool and spa combos have a circular space at one end that serves as the spa area.
 This can include a heater and jets to let the user enjoy a relaxing soak.
-Expect to pay between $20,000 and $90,000 for a pool and spa combo.
+Homeowners can expect to pay between $28,500 and $54,000 for a pool and spa combo.

 Turning a plain backyard into a place where family and friends can relax, exercise, and cool off is just one benefit of installing a fiberglass pool.
 Many homeowners enjoy spending time with family around the pool, and a pool can add value to the home while creating entertainment value and increasing the overall yard aesthetic.

 Swimming is an excellent low-impact exercise option that the whole family can enjoy, and it’s especially beneficial for those with joint and mobility issues.
 Family members and friends of all ages enjoy relaxing by a pool, and it’s also a great location for a party.
 Additional lighting can keep a gathering well-lit as the sun sets and provide illumination for night swimming.